vazco/uniforms/API.md

     // Form layout.
     //   Bootstrap grid layout style.
 Number is an equivalent of {sm: n}.
 Object
     //   is a {mode: size} object.
 Complete string is simply passed through.
-    // Available only in:
+    // Available in:
-    //   Bootstrap3
+    //   bootstrap3
-    //   Bootstrap4
+    //   bootstrap4
     grid={3}        // 'col-3-sm' on label, 'col-9-sm' on input
     grid="4"        // 'col-4-sm' on label, 'col-8-sm' on input
     grid={{md: 5}}  // 'col-5-md' on label, 'col-7-md' on input